tap-ir/tap-ir.github.io/README.md

 ### Scan

-**Scan** is a powerfull script, by using it you can avoid to manually launch any of the **TAPIR** plugins. **Scan** will load a dump, or a directory, and once the data are loaded it will automatically run other plugins to extract metadata from that files.
-To do that scan will run **TAPIR** **magic** plugin on each file, this plugin will detect the type of the file and add that information as an attribute inside **TAPIR** tree, then the scan script will check if any of the **TAPIR** plugins is compatible with that file type.
-If that's the case, it will then run that plugins.
-This will be done recursively, and can generate lot of data, that can take a huge amount of RAM, but you will ensure to have access as most as metadata and data that you can.
+**Scan** is a powerfull script.
+By using it, you can avoid to manually launch any of the **TAPIR** plugins. **Scan** will load a dump, or a directory, and once those data are loaded it will automatically run other plugins to extract metadata from that files.
+For that, scan will run **TAPIR** **magic** plugin on each file, this plugin detect the type of the file and add that information as an attribute of the node.
+Then the script check if any of the **TAPIR** plugins is compatible with that file type.
+If a compatible plugin is found, it will run that plugin on the this file.
+That is done recursively, and thus can generate lot of data and can take a huge amount of RAM, but it ensure that the all files are processed and that maximum of metadata and data have been extracted.

-For example if you run scan on a disk dump, it will automatically load the file, run the partition plugins, to virtually extract partition from the disk, run the **ntfs** plugins if the disk is formated in **ntfs**, and run plugins for each other file compatible with **TAPIR** plugins, like **evtx** or **registry**, if the dump contain thousand of registry file in any directory for each of them a plugins will be launch.
-(See [listing tasks](https://tap-ir.github.io/#/?id=listing-tasks) to know how to see which plugins was launched).
+For example if you run scan on a disk dump, it will automatically load the file, run the partition plugin, to virtually extract partition from the disk, run the **ntfs** plugin if the disk is formated in **ntfs**, and run plugins for each other file compatible with **TAPIR** plugins, like **evtx** or **registry**.
+If the dump contain thousand of registry file, in any directory, for each of them a plugin will be launch.
+(See [listing tasks](https://tap-ir.github.io/#/?id=listing-tasks) to know how to list launched plugins).

-To run the scan just do :
+To run the scan on a file, on the **TAPIR** server filesystem's :

 ```bash
 xscan path_to_file_or_directory